davidhalter/depl/docs/index.rst

 Release v\ |release|. (:doc:`Installation <docs/installation>`)

 ``depl`` is a pre-alpha prototype. **We want to start a discussion about how developers deploy.
-How can we improve the current situation?** What is even wrong?
-Please tell us why you think depl is not the right tool for you!
+How can we improve the current situation?** Please tell us why you think depl is not the right tool for you!
 Tell us what you think needs to be changed!
 We hope to make small and medium deployments easy.

-Deploying stuff is hard, managing nginx and postgres painful, why don't we solve that problem?
-Simple deployments should not involve tweaking configurations, that you have never dealt with before. ``depl`` solves this.
+Deploying stuff is hard, managing nginx and postgres painful.
+Why don't we solve that problem?
+Simple deployments should not involve tweaking configurations that you have never dealt with before. ``depl`` solves this.

 Let's `deploy Django
 <depl.readthedocs.org/en/latest/docs/web-frameworks.html#meteor>`_ to a live